solita/solita.github.com/_posts/2024-06-10-what-is-a-list-anyway.md

 ```

 Next, let's define relational versions of the usual list functions: drop (remove N items from front)
-and take (take only the N first items of list).
+and take (take only the N first items of the list).

 ```prolog
 drop(0, Lst, Lst).